OppaiCyber/XppaiXryptos/README.md

 # XppaiXryptos
-Bot Telegram that'll handle your Cryptocurrency things written in PHP & Using radyakaze Framework
+Bot Telegram that handle your Cryptocurrency things written in PHP & Using radyakaze Framework

 # Installation